adelevie/answers/DEV-SETUP.md

   - Fill in the blanks with your own API keys.
   - Minimum keys needed are:
     - `SECRET_TOKEN`: run `rake secret` to generate one.
-1. Install qt dependency with Homebrew
+1. Install postgres and qt dependency with Homebrew
   - Install homebrew: `$ ruby <(curl -fsSkL raw.github.com/mxcl/homebrew/go)`
-  - Install qt: `$ brew install qt`
+  - Install dependencies: `$ brew install postgresql qt`
 1. Check you have at least 1.2.x of bundler with bundle -v.
 To upgrade, first remove bundler with gem uninstall -ax bundler and then reinstall with gem install bundler -v 1.2.1
 1. Install required gems: `$ bundle`
   - (`gem install bundler` if it's not already installed).
 You might have to open a new terminal tab after installing.)
 1. Create a `database.yml` (`$ cp config/database.yml.example config/database.yml`)
 1. `$ rake db:prepare`
 1. `$ rake db:setup`
+1. Provision a VM with ElasticSearch
+  - `vagrant up`
+1. Ensure that tests pass
+  - `bundle exec rake`
-1. `$ foreman run rails s` to start the server.
-Go to http://localhost:3000/articles.
+1. `$ foreman run rails s` to start the server and visit http://localhost:3000/articles

-## Testing

-Tests are located in the `spec` folder.

-1. `$ rake spec`

 ## Development